Codes and Frequencies

 When combined with EMPSTAT, this variable should distinguish unemployed people not undertaking any paid work from those with some part-time or unknown hours work time.

 Users may also be interested in EMP which reports whether or not the respondent was employed or self-employed (i.e. had a paid job).
-SCHOOL reports whether or not respondent was a student and RETIRED if respondent was retired.
+STUDENT reports whether or not respondent was a student and RETIRED if respondent was retired.
 EMPSP indicates the employment status of the spouse or partner for those respondents in a couple.

 Comparability — Index